 The Kenai River is a glacially-fed system located on the Kenai Peninsula.
 This 82-mile river begins at the outlet of Kenai Lake and flows into a branch of the Gulf of Alaska commonly known as Cook Inlet.
 Due to its size, the Kenai River is generally divided into three sections: the upper river (Cooper Landing at river mile [RM] 82 to Skilak Lake at RM 65), middle river (RM 50 at the outlet of Skilak Lake to RM 21 in Soldotna at the Sterling Highway bridge), and lower river (RM 21 to RM 0 at the mouth in Kenai).
 Several major, non-glacial tributaries flow into the Kenai River (Figure 1).

 The Kenai River watershed plays host to thousands of Pacific salmon that utilize its waters for rearing and spawning habitat.
 These salmon are critical to Alaskan economy, recreation, and culture.
-As a result, the Kenai River watershed is often targeted for conservation efforts, as it experiences significant anthropogenic pressures throughout the year.
-Over 20 years ago, the Kenai Watershed Forum (KWF) identified a need for monitoring several water quality parameters often influenced by development, impervious surfaces, boat use, etc...
+As a result, the Kenai River watershed is a priority for conservation efforts, as it experiences significant anthropogenic pressures throughout the year.
+Over 20 years ago, the Kenai Watershed Forum (KWF) identified a need for monitoring several water quality parameters often influenced by development, impervious surfaces, boat use, and others.
 In response, KWF established the Kenai River Baseline Water Quality Monitoring (KRBWQM) program in 2000 to track water quality changes over time.
 Several sites were chosen along the Kenai River mainstem and in its major tributaries with the intention of providing information on overall watershed health twice per year (Figure 1).
-Included in water quality samples taken each year are copper, zinc, calcium, and magnesium.
-The freshwater Exceedances of copper and zinc are identified when their levels are compared to a hardness-dependent freshwater criterion continuous concentration (CCC) whose calculation requires the input of calcium and magnesium levels (Table 1; ADEC 2008).
+Analyses performed on twice-yearly water quality samples include copper, zinc, calcium, and magnesium.
+Exceedances of copper and zinc are identified when their levels are compared to a hardness-dependent freshwater criterion continuous concentration (CCC) whose calculation requires the input of calcium and magnesium levels (Table 1; ADEC 2008).

 Baseline water quality monitoring within the Kenai River watershed demonstrated a notable increase in dissolved copper and zinc concentrations from 2010 through 2014 as compared with previous sampling years (KWF, 2017).
 These heavy metals can have harmful effects on Pacific salmon and the watersheds they rely on.
 Elevated levels of copper can lead to toxic effects on a salmon’s olfactory nervous system, which is critical for survival and migratory success (Baldwin et al, 2003).
 Chinook salmon (Oncorhynchus tshawytscha) have shown increased susceptibility to elevated zinc levels during early life stages-a critical period of time in development (Chapman, 1978).